samlsm/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

-:bulb: **Tip:** If you are planning to add multiple attendances consecutively, click on the command box and make use of the `recall` function by pressing <kbd>↑</kbd> key.
-This `recall` function automatically inputs your most recent command into the command box allowing you to type less!
+:bulb: **Tip:** If you are planning to add multiple attendances consecutively, click on the command box and make use of the recall function by pressing <kbd>↑</kbd> key.
+This recall function automatically inputs your most recent command into the command box, allowing you to type less!

 </div>